Connecticut Yankee Council: Camp Sequassen

 Camp Sequassen is located in New Hartford, Connecticut.
-It is a Boy Scout camp operated by the Connecticut Yankee Council and is mainly used for summer camp.
+It is a Scouting camp operated by the Connecticut Yankee Council and is mainly used for summer camp.
 During the summer, it becomes a Scouts BSA resident camp for over 2,000 youth from across New England.
 The camp was moved to this new site in 1927 with the purchase of 125 acres.
-Today the camp consists of 540 acres of forest and over 2500' of shoreline on West Hill Pond.
+Today the camp consists of over 600 acres of forest and over 2500' of shoreline on West Hill Pond.
 Troops from around Connecticut and neighboring states stay at Camp Sequassen for a week.
 While staying there, Scouts are able to work on rank requirements and take merit badge classes while being instructed by well-trained staff members.

 One of these places is the Trading Post.
 This is a small Scouting store operated by Sequassen staff.
-It is well known for the slushies and candy sold there, but also offers other merchandise such as Sequassen frisbees, shirts, hats, belts, walking sticks, joke books, cookbooks, songbooks, knives, playing cards, bumper stickers, mugs, water bottles, carabiners, and patches as well as official Boy Scout Merit Badge books and socks.
-At the waterfront, Scouts can go swimming or take boats such as canoes, kayaks and rowboats out into West Hill Pond.
-Also, Platt Field, located in North Sequassen, is where Scouts can participate in rifle shooting, paintball, and archery (both trap shooting and regular).
+It is well known for the slushies and candy sold there, but also offers other merchandise such as Sequassen frisbees, shirts, hats, belts, walking sticks, joke books, cookbooks, songbooks, knives, playing cards, bumper stickers, mugs, water bottles, carabiners, and patches as well as official socks.
+At the waterfront, Scouts can go swimming or take boats such as canoes, kayaks, sailboats, and rowboats out into West Hill Pond.
+Also, Platt Field, located in North Sequassen, is where Scouts can participate in rifle shooting, and archery (including trap, clout and regular).
 Very close to Platt Field, shotgun shooting is available for older Scouts near Scout Craft.
 There is also a handicrafts center near the waterfront where woodcarving, photography and metalwork are possible.
 At the Nature Center called "Eco" (located on the right side of Cohen Lodge), Scouts can enjoy creative, fun, and educational programs such as catching insects at the "Bug Wall," testing their knowledge in "Eco Jeopardy", and going on an astronomy hike up to Platt Field.
-Scouts can also play exciting games such as quidditch, gaga ball, and disc golf in the nearby Clark Field.
+Scouts can also play exciting games such as gaga ball, ultimate frisbee, volleyball, lawn games, and disc golf in the nearby Clark Field.
 At the end of the week all Scouts can participate in the camp-wide "Land and Sea Games."

 No one is allowed to cross over West Hill Road to get from one half of the camp to the other.
 Instead, all Scouts, staff and adult leaders use the Godfrey-Morris tunnel that goes under West Hill Road.